 Being a prime borrower makes you a much more attractive loan candidate.
 Borrowers with the lowest risk are able to be approved for lower interest rates.
 These borrowers can also get approved for higher loan amounts or credit limits and lower down payments.
 In general, a good credit score gives prime borrowers more negotiating power when shopping for a credit card or loan.

 While prime borrowers are more likely to have their applications approved, the higher credit score doesn't guarantee approval.
 Income, debt, and other risk factors are also considered.
 A prime borrower who doesn’t meet the lender's qualifications can be denied even when their credit is excellent.

 Other Borrower Classifications

 How to Become a Prime Borrower

 Prime borrowers generally have fewer bank and credit accounts overall, fewer new accounts, fewer credit inquiries, lower credit utilization, few or no collection accounts, and no recent delinquencies.

 You can improve your credit and work your way toward becoming a prime borrower by minimizing the number of accounts you open, using only a portion of your available credit, and paying your accounts on time.
 Take care of any past due balances so they don't continue to count against you and avoid letting accounts go to collections.

 You can still be approved for some credit cards and loans when you're not a prime borrower.
 However, you may not be approved for the most favorable terms.
 For instance, you might be approved at a lower credit limit or loan amount, higher interest rate, or both.

-Having a bigger down payment with mortgages or auto loans can help lower your interest rate and allow you to purchase a house or car of a higher amount.
+Having a bigger down payment with mortgages or auto loans can help lower your interest rate and allow you to purchase a house or car of a higher value.

 A cosigner who is a prime borrower can help you get approved for a larger loan amount or receive a lower interest rate.
 Cosigning is risky, so be careful about asking someone else to put their credit on the line for you.

 Work on improving your credit before applying for a loan.
 If you can delay your credit card or loan, you can spend that time working to improve your credit.